iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > Being able to see a how many people in your area have downloaded the app would be helpful.
 Its far more accurate if my city has 5k+ downloads than if it only has 500.<br> :date: __2020-11-14 17:53:39__

-> I am a nurse and have tested positive in April.
-No pin given.
-Won't let me submit my result<br> :date: __2020-11-14 09:22:03__

 #### 2-star reviews